Q: How do I use Avaz?

 Q: How do I change the voice or the accent to suit the user?

-Currently we offer five different voices:
+Currently we offer seven different voices:

 - American male (Ryan)